 \subsubsection{Single Path (SP) AC-RLNC}

-SP-AC-RLNC uses sliding window RLNC \cite{swrlnc} to code packets into linear combinations.
-Let $p_i \in \mathbb{F}_q^{\ell}$ represent raw data packets of length $\ell$ over finite field $\mathbb{F}_q$, with packet index $0 \leq i \leq T$.
+SP-AC-RLNC uses sliding window RLNC \cite{swrlnc} to code raw data packets into linear combinations.
+Let $p_i \in \mathbb{F}_q^{\ell}$ represent raw data packet of length $\ell$ over finite field $\mathbb{F}_q$, with data index $0 \leq i \leq T$.
 The linear combination transmitted at time $t$ is